 Dental implants are the most natural way to replace missing teeth.
 Made of titanium, dental implants are designed to replace the root structure of missing teeth, providing support and stability for replacement teeth.
 They are the longest-lasting solution available.

-Call Mattapoisett Family Dental Phone Number 508-758-6913 with questions or to make an appointment.
+Call Mattapoisett Family Dental Office Phone Number 508-758-6913 with questions or to make an appointment.

 Will it hurt much?

 Our patients tell us that it is very little to no discomfort associated with the placement of an implant, and there is minimal to no swelling.